Monitor Azure AD break-glass accounts with Microsoft Sentinel

 Now simulate the specific alert configuration.
 To trigger an alert, you need to sign in to the Azure portal to simulate the break-glass usage.
 For a testing purpose, sign in with the usage of a different IP (If you have whitelisted corporate networks).

-And the Azure Sentinel investigation view:
+And the Microsoft Sentinel investigation view:

-Azure Sentinel is a simple and effective way to pay extra attention to the break-glass sign-ins.
+Microsoft Sentinel is a simple and effective way to pay extra attention to the break-glass sign-ins.
 Of course, you need to protect the break-glass accounts with the highest protection way.
 For configuring Azure AD emergency/ break-glass accounts read the best practices from Microsoft.